CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/FabricServerRole.md

 `func (o *FabricServerRole) HasFec() bool`

 HasFec returns a boolean if a field has been set.

+### GetPreferredDeviceId

+`func (o *FabricServerRole) GetPreferredDeviceId() int64`

+GetPreferredDeviceId returns the PreferredDeviceId field if non-nil, zero value otherwise.

+### GetPreferredDeviceIdOk

+`func (o *FabricServerRole) GetPreferredDeviceIdOk() (*int64, bool)`

+GetPreferredDeviceIdOk returns a tuple with the PreferredDeviceId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPreferredDeviceId

+`func (o *FabricServerRole) SetPreferredDeviceId(v int64)`

+SetPreferredDeviceId sets PreferredDeviceId field to given value.

+### HasPreferredDeviceId

+`func (o *FabricServerRole) HasPreferredDeviceId() bool`

+HasPreferredDeviceId returns a boolean if a field has been set.

+### GetPreferredDeviceType

+`func (o *FabricServerRole) GetPreferredDeviceType() string`

+GetPreferredDeviceType returns the PreferredDeviceType field if non-nil, zero value otherwise.

+### GetPreferredDeviceTypeOk

+`func (o *FabricServerRole) GetPreferredDeviceTypeOk() (*string, bool)`

+GetPreferredDeviceTypeOk returns a tuple with the PreferredDeviceType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPreferredDeviceType

+`func (o *FabricServerRole) SetPreferredDeviceType(v string)`

+SetPreferredDeviceType sets PreferredDeviceType field to given value.

+### HasPreferredDeviceType

+`func (o *FabricServerRole) HasPreferredDeviceType() bool`

+HasPreferredDeviceType returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)